stijnwop/manureSystem/docs/PLACEABLES.md

 We also need a `<trigger>` entry in order to show the player info on our storage.
 This is simply a `node` reference to the trigger in your mod i3d.

-Make sure the trigger is actually checked as `trigger` in the i3d and has a collision mask (HEX) of `100000`.
+Make sure the trigger is checked as `trigger` in the rigid body tab and that the trigger has a collision mask (HEX) of `100000`.

 And example entry will be:
 ```xml